QASchoolUSA/quic-nodejs-rtc/README.md

 ## 📱 Usage Instructions

 ### Creating a Room
-1. Enter your username
+1. Enter a Room ID (3–32 chars: letters, numbers, -, _)
-2. Click "Create New Room"
+2. Click "Create New Meeting" or "Join Meeting"
-3. Share the room ID with participants
+3. Share the room URL `/room/<ROOM_ID>` with participants

 ### Joining a Room
-1. Enter your username
+1. Enter the Room ID
-2. Enter the room ID
+2. Click "Join Meeting" to navigate to `/room/<ROOM_ID>`
-3. Click "Join Room"
+3. Alternatively, paste the URL `/room/<ROOM_ID>` directly in the browser

 ### During a Call
 - **Microphone**: Toggle with the mic button